 This is a short summary of the steps, the recipe card below will have more details.

-- Rub together the crumble (softened butter, flour, brown sugar, cinnamon, nutmeg, and salt) and pop it in the freezer.
+1. Rub together the crumble (softened unsalted butter, flour, brown sugar, cinnamon, nutmeg, and salt) and pop it in the freezer.

-- Combine the tart shell to make a dough (flour, brown sugar, salt, and melted butter).
+3. Combine the tart shell to make a dough (flour, brown sugar, salt, and melted unsalted butter).

-- Bake for an hour or until golden brown and bubbly.
+7. Bake for an hour or until golden brown and bubbly.
+Be sure to allow it to cool before removing from the tart pan, slicing, and serving.

 Storing Information